A photography blog is one of the most powerful tools at your disposal when it comes to promoting yourself as a photographer, and finding new clients.

 This is the great thing about blogging; you can completely soft-sell your client, so long as you’re providing them with the information they’re looking for.

-This is such an amazing technique, because all the way though the client is learning about how I operate and what I do better than other people, and this makes me look like a complete professional.
+This is such a fantastic technique, because all the way though the client is learning about how I operate and what I do better than other people, and this makes me look like a complete professional.

 This way, when you get leads, they’re worth a lot more to you; the potential client already knows how much you charge, what you offer, how you structure your pricing etc.